ppamorim/Dragger/README.md

 }

 dependencies {
-  compile 'com.github.ppamorim:dragger:1.0.5.2'
+  compile 'com.github.ppamorim:dragger:1.1'
 }
 ```

-Will you use with lists(RecyclerView, List/GridView, ScrollView)?
+Do you will use with lists(RecyclerView, List/GridView, ScrollView)?
 --------------------------------------------------------------------

 I decided that need to be Out-Of-Box, then...